ibm-cloud-docs/openshift/openshift_odf_rdr_roks.md

 [Virtual Private Cloud]{: tag-vpc}
 [4.17 and later]{: tag-red}

 Regional Disaster Recovery ensures business continuity during the unavailability of a geographical region.
-You can use Red Hat Advanced cluster management (ACM) to set up the Regional Disaster Recovery solutions for ODF clusters.
+You can use Red Hat Advanced Cluster Management (ACM) to set up the Regional Disaster Recovery solutions for ODF clusters.
 {: shortdesc}

 The following steps for setting ODF Disaster Recovery are available as a **Technical Preview** only and **not for production use**.